ketgo/inspector/tools/recorder/README.md

  limitations under the License.
 -->

-# Trace Monitor
+# Trace Recorder

-The package contains implementation of the trace monitor.
+The package contains implementation of the trace recorder.
+It can be used to store trace events instrumented through the inspector library onto the disk.